 If you can't enable Afterpay, most likely you are using an old version of the Ecwid storefront.
 Afterpay can work only with the new storefront.
 You can enable the new storefront in your Ecwid admin, go to Settings → What’s New page.
 Otherwise, contact our support team for assistance.

-How Afterpay installments are calculated?
+How Afterpay instalments are calculated?

 Afterpay checks if the order is between $30 – $1000, then it breaks the order cost into four equal parts.
 The order cost is the total sum of the product price, shipping costs, and tax rates.
-If the order total changes during the shopping process, the installment payments are recalculated by Afterpay at checkout.
+If the order total changes during the shopping process, the instalment payments are recalculated by Afterpay at checkout.

 What orders qualify for Afterpay financing?

 Buyers’ cart value must be between $30 – $1000 to qualify for instalments by Afterpay.
 Besides, before giving an instant approve to a buyer, Afterpay considers various factors, e.g. if it is a new or repeat user of Afterpay service, whether there are sufficient funds for the first instalment amount on their credit card, how many “open” orders they have with Afterpay, etc.